vedidev/android-store/README.md

 Storage & Meta-Data
 ---

-When you initialize _StoreController_, it automatically initializes two other classes: StorageManager and StoreInfo. _StorageManager_ is the father of all stoaage related instances in your game.
-Use it to access tha balances of virtual currencies and virtual goods (ususally, using their itemIds). _StoreInfo_ is the mother of all meta data information about your specific game.
-It is initialized with your implementation of IStoreAssets and you can use it to retrieve information about your specific game.
+When you initialize _StoreController_, it automatically initializes two other classes: _StorageManager_ and _StoreInfo_. _StorageManager_ is the father of all storage related instances in your game.
+Use it to access tha balances of virtual currencies and virtual goods (usually, using their itemIds). _StoreInfo_ is the mother of all meta data information about your specific game.
+It is initialized with your implementation of `IStoreAssets` and you can use it to retrieve information about your specific game.

 The on-device storage is encrypted and kept in a SQLite database.
-SOOMLA is preparing a cloud-based storage service that'll allow this SQLite to be synced to a cloud-based repository that you'll define.
+SOOMLA is preparing a cloud-based storage service that will allow this SQLite to be synced to a cloud-based repository that you'll define.

 **Example Usages**